ColoredCow/portal/docs/deployment_guideline.md

 ```
 cd /var/www/html/uat.employee.coloredcow/
 ```
 4. You will see the project directory.
-Run required deployments commands to update the portal and submodules.
+Run required deployment commands to update the portal and submodules.

-#### Deployments Commands
+#### Deployment Commands

 ```sh
 git checkout develop                              # switch to develop branch